dlhg/burgerclicker/README.md

 # Burger Clicker

 ## Description
-Burger Clicker is an idle/incremental game made with React, Tone JS, and Chart JS.
+Burger Clicker is an idle/incremental game inspired by the classic Cookie Clicker and was made with React, Tone JS, and Chart JS.
 It is currently incomplete but still playable.
+If I come back to this project in the future, I'll add more store items and upgrades, a working achievement system, more minigames, better UI etc.

 ## How to play
 - Click the big burger to earn burger currency